 Starting from 3DNA v2.1, we have streamlined the download procedure.
 Users just need to register

-to see the Downloads section where all released and beta test versions of 3DNA can be downloaded.
-Moreover, with the same registration, users can post 3DNA-related questions directly in the forum.
-To re-emphasize, you must register and log in to see the Download section, and then click *links at that page* to download 3DNA and DSSR; specifically, command-line tools such as wget and curl are blocked on purpose.
+to see the Downloads section where all released and beta test versions of 3DNA and related programs can be downloaded.
+Moreover, with the same registration, users can post 3DNA-related questions directly in the Forum.
+To re-emphasize, you must register and log in to see the Download section, and then click *links at that page* to download 3DNA and related programs; specifically, command-line tools such as wget and curl are blocked on purpose.
 This page is for instructional purposes only; it does not contain active download links.

+explanation.
 By asking your questions on the public 3DNA Forum, you are not only benefiting yourself but also the user community.
-I monitor the forum regularly and respond to posts promptly -- browsing the forum should convince you of my dedication to 3DNA.
+I monitor the Forum regularly and respond to posts promptly -- browsing the forum should c onvince you of my dedication to 3DNA.

 -- DSSR is an integrated software tool for dissecting the spatial structure of RNA.
 The program has been designed from the ground up to make RNA structure analyses straightforward: it is self-contained and self-explanatory, thus easy to install and simple to use.
 Give DSSR a try, you may well end up liking it!
-See the post titled "DSSR, what's it and why bother?
+See my blog post titled "DSSR, what's it and why bother

 " for more info.
 Check Web-DSSR

 to give it a try.
 [Log in and click here